Counseling for Men

 For clients who value faith, I make space for those conversations in a way that is respectful and grounded.

-Faith can be a meaningful part of understanding identity, purpose, and direction — but it is never forced.
+Faith can be a meaningful part of understanding identity, purpose, and direction.

 Credentials and Background